aminnairi/cristaline/packages/react/README.md

 The library leverages the Adapter Pattern to enable seamless integration with any storage backend of your choice.

-Whether you use the included Web Storage or Node.js JSON Stream adapters, or implement your own custom adapter, `@cristaline/core` provides portability and the flexibility to decide where and how your data is stored while handling the core Event Sourcing logic for you.
+Whether you use the included Web Storage or Node.js adapters, or implement your own custom adapter, `cristaline` provides portability and the flexibility to decide where and how your data is stored while handling the core logic for you.